Guidelines for Authors

 Tables and Figures

 If tables are used, they should be double-spaced on separate pages of the manuscript, not embedded throughout the text.
 They should be numbered and cited in the text.
-Tables should be provided as editable Word files, and authors should ensure that they are presented in a publication-ready format.
+Tables should be provided as editable Word files, and authors should ensure they are presented in a publication-ready format.
 Considering how a table fits on a page in a wordprocessing program can often provide insight into how it will appear on a journal page.

 Larger or more complex tables will be made available online as supplementary material at the Editorial Office's sole discretion, including ensuring efficient readability of the paper publishing format.